BioSimLabUB/biosimlabub.github.io/_news/2023_Jun_PNAS_accepted.md

 related_posts: false
 ---

 Our recent work has been accepted and now appears on [PNAS](https://www.pnas.org/doi/abs/10.1073/pnas.2301409120)!
-We establish a link between structures & thermodynamics of monomeric RNAs and its propensity to undergo phase separation & aggregation.
+We establish a link between structures & thermodynamics of monomeric RNAs and their propensity to undergo phase separation & aggregation.